Canon T4i vs Fujifilm X70

 It is notable that the X70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T4i does not provide wifi capability.

-Both the T4i and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the X70 have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T4i and X70 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Fujifilm X70 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T4i or the Fujifilm X70 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.